zappala/cedarhills-blog/content/candidate-questions.md

   option is to embrace what we have and make it the best golf course in Utah County…it certainly has the potential to be!

+**Ben Bailey**: These options are in a rough draft form.
+Currently there is a golf course committee that is evaluating this issue.
+I feel that it represents both sides of the argument and will stand by the decision that they recommend.

 ## Question 5

 ***